Llutxent: Government, politics and corruption

-Local Government
+Local government

 Llutxent's Municipal Council (Ajuntament in Catalan or Ayuntamiento in Spanish), is elected by universal suffrage according to proportional representation, in municipal elections held every 4 years, and it cannot be dissolved.The law requires the Municipal Council to meet in full session at least every three months and extraordinary sessions can be called by either the mayor or by at least 1/4 of the Council Membership.
 The Municipal Council does not formulate major laws, but drafts regulations related to legislation from the Cortes Generales (The Legislative Body of Spain) or the Generalitat Valenciana (Regional Government).
 It oversees the budget, and it may raise taxes to supplement grants from the Central and the Regional Governments.

-It is made up of 11 council members, who elect the Mayor of the Town (Alcalde, in Catalan and Spanish).
-If no head of the list of each party gets a majority of votes, the head of the list of the most voted party becomes Mayor.
-The Municipal Council retains the right to a Motion of no confidence to remove the Mayor and to install a new one.
+It is made up of 11 council members, who elect the mayor of the town (Alcalde, in Catalan and Spanish).
+If no head of the list of each party gets a majority of votes, the head of the list of the most voted party becomes mayor.
+The Municipal Council retains the right to a Motion of no confidence to remove the mayor and to install a new one.

-The Mayor, in most instances, serves as the leader of the majority party in the council.
+The mayor, in most instances, serves as the leader of the majority party in the council.
 In addition to being chairman of the Municipal Council, directing municipal administration, heading the municipal police force, and exercising extensive powers of appointment, the mayor plays a major public relations role and enjoys a great deal of prestige.
-The Mayor also organizes and elects the Local Government Team, composed of Municipal Council members usually of his or her political party, who assist him or her in his or her duties.
+The mayor also organizes and elects the Local Government Team.
+The Local Government Team is usually composed of members of the Municipal Council members from the mayor's political party.
+The Local Government Team assists and advises the mayor.
 Llutxent's Local Government is currently subdivided into 4 Departments: